 0. The MB-SMF triggers the NG-RANs via the AMFs to release radio resources for the MBS session.
 Same procedure as defined in step 3-7 in clause 7.2.5.3 is used.

-1. The SMF receives Multicast Session Release request from the MB-SMF with MBS Session ID.
+1. The SMF receives Nmbsmf_Information_Notify (Release, subscription correlation information) request from the MB-SMF and identifies the MBS Session ID based on the subscription correlation information.
 The SMF checks joined UEs.
 The SMF sends Multicast Session Release response to the MB-SMF.

 2. The SMF triggers the UE to be reachable.
 Same procedure as defined in step 3-7 in clause 7.2.5.2 is used.